iTwin/auth-clients/README.md

 This repository contains a few OAuth 2.0 client libraries to assist in authenticating with the iTwin Platform in TypeScript/JavaScript.

-There are 3 clients in the repository; each of them corresponding to one of the application types supported by the iTwin Platform.
+There are 3 clients in the repository, each of them corresponding to one of the application types supported by the iTwin Platform.
 See the [authorization documentation](https://developer.bentley.com/apis/overview/authorization/) for more details on the Authorization workflows supported.

 - [Browser/SPA](./packages/browser/README.md)
 - [Desktop/Electron](./packages/electron/README.md)